andychups/moloko/README.md

 * Subscribe/unsubscribe to one or several channel
 * Publish to one or several channel
-* Method *.one* fire one time and unsubscribe after
+* Method *.one* fire one time and unsubscribe after that
+* Have shortcuts: trigger, on, off

 **Example**